SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course students have acquired a deep understanding of the concepts of entrepreneurship and intrapreneurship.
+Upon completing this course alumni have acquired a deep understanding of the concepts of entrepreneurship and intrapreneurship.
 They are aware of the key importance of entrepreneurial thinking and acting to enable commercial success in small and medium-sized contexts, especially in contrast to the frequently observed "muddling through".
-Students understand the relevance of proactive, entrepreneurial behavior to develop new, innovative products and organizational solutions, as well as for opening up new procurement and distribution markets, but also to pursue technology-based start-up ideas or company succession.
+Alumni understand the relevance of proactive, entrepreneurial behavior to develop new, innovative products and organizational solutions, as well as for opening up new procurement and distribution markets, but also to pursue technology-based start-up ideas or company succession.
 They recognize resistance, that oppose entrepreneurial thinking and action within and outside the venture and understand how to promote the latter.
-Students can apply the learning outcomes of this course in the subsequent modules Innovation Lab 1 to 3.
+Alumni can apply the learning outcomes of this course in the subsequent modules Innovation Lab 1 to 3.

 Superior module: